This section contains a list of Grundsätzlich IT B.V. clients that are willing to act as reference. Further information is available upon request.

 Immigratie- en Naturalisatie Dienst

-During 2013 I worked the entire year on the new attempt to build a datawarehouse.
-My main focus was the design of the data model for the historical storage (Data Vault), and the information analysis to determine what was what, as well as determining how to map the Indigo source system to the historical storage.
+During 2013 Grundsätzlich IT B.V. provided a requirements analyst and data modeller for a new attempt to build a datawarehouse.
+The main focus of the consultant was the design of the data model for the storage of data from the INDIGO system, and the corresponding information analysis.
 At the end of the year the solution was up and running.
-The data marts were very fast and the IND was able to report accurately on historical data, even in the light of continuous change.
+Since then, the IND has been able to report accurately on historical data, even in the light of continuous (political) change.

 Key features: Power Designer, information analysis

-In 2012 Astellas, like many pharmaceutical companies, faced the challenge of complying with the EU legislation concerning the evMPD.
+In 2012 Astellas, like many pharmaceutical companies, faced the challenge of complying with the EU legislation concerning the EudraVigilance Medicinal Product Dictionary (evMPD).
 All information regarding authorized medicines distributed by Astellas was to be sent to the EU before a certain deadline, and all changes to the authorizations had to be provided afterwards within a short timeframe.
-At first this was designed as a DWH solution, but it ended up as an Oracle Apex solution.
+Grundsätzlich IT B.V. provided the Data Warehouse architect for the solution.
+At first it was designed as a standard DWH solution, but during the development process it ended up as an Oracle Apex solution, because this matched better with the requirements.

-Key features: information analysis, requirements analysis, global design, PowerPoint, Word
+Key features: evMPD, information analysis, requirements analysis, global design

 Vrije Universiteit Amsterdam

 On the Vrije Universiteit Amsterdam a datawarehouse was built to complement the new Student Information System (NewSIS).
-This reporting system will become the reporting system of choice for all of the reporting done on the Free University.
-Grundsätzlich IT built most of the ETL and the process control for the ETL, as well as a lot of the datamodel for the storage area.
+This reporting system is the reporting system of choice for all of the reporting done on the Free University.
+The DWH consultant provided by Grundsätzlich IT B.V. built most of the ETL and the process control for the ETL, as well as a lot of the datamodel for the storage area.

 Key features: Layered architecture (staging, storage, reporting), Data Vault model for storage, DWH automation based on templated BODS workflows, full lineage from source to report.
 The source is a heavily modified SLcM module in SAP.
 The supervising architect was Ronald Damhof.